-Incomplete: A formal request (secure petition form from Registrar's Office) must be made in triplicate in order to obtain an "I" where needed in a course.
-If granted, the applicant will be given additional time to complete the course not to exceed four weeks from the end of term.
-The cost for this privilege is fifteen dollars (\$15.00) payable to the Business Office on the contract date.
-The receipt of payment must be presented in the Office of the Registrar to change the grade.
-In case of default (no contract) the grade becomes F.
+Incomplete: For providential circumstances, a formal request (secure petition form from Registrar's Office) must be made in order to obtain an "I." If granted, the applicant will be given additional time to complete the course not to exceed four weeks from the end of term.